ganelson/inform-evolution/README.md

 - For now, proposals are made by the Inform team.

 Inform users are warmly encouraged to comment on these proposals.
-A good place to do that would be (the Inform area of the intfiction.org forum)[https://intfiction.org/c/authoring/inform-7/].
+A good place to do that would be [the Inform area of the intfiction.org forum](https://intfiction.org/c/authoring/inform-7/).

 For now, we ask users not to file pull requests or Issues against this repository, which will probably itself evolve to be more participatory, but is just getting